-Leather jackets, along with leather boots and other leather accessories, are a staple of men’s fashion.
+Leather jackets, along with leather boots and other leather products, are a staple of men’s fashion.
 This creates a high demand for quality leather.
-But if you go online looking for top quality leather products, you will be bombarded with a lot of unfamiliar terms like full-grain leather.
+If you go online looking for top quality leather jackets, you will be bombarded with a lot of unfamiliar terms like full-grain.
 What is this full-grain leather, and is it any good?
 Let’s take a look.

 What Is Full-grain Leather?

-When someone uses the term “full-grain leather,” they are referring to the most sturdy and tough section of an animal hide, which is found just under the hairs.
+When someone uses the term “full-grain,” they are referring to the most sturdy and tough section of an animal hide, which is found just under the hair.

 For a piece of leather to be considered full-grain, it should not be smoothed or sanded for grain correction because doing so will make it grain corrected leather.